Category: overmedication

 • Increase in physical health problems

-Common signs of overmedication include:
+Common signs of overmedication in seniors include:

 • Fatigue and energy depletion